 - Allen wrenches/hex keys - One for your tripod and one for your ballhead/L-plate set-up.
 We always keep these small wrenches in our camera pack as a loose tripod leg or L-plate can make photography difficult or at least annoying.
 Having the wrench along equals an instant fix.

 Hiking & Miscellaneous Items

-- Garmin Oregon 450T hiking GPS (current model is the 650T).
-In addition to being a good hiking companion, a hiking GPS is a really handy tool for location scouting, navigating to specific photography spots on mostly featureless terrain (like a specific spot on a flat, expansive playa), returning to specific spots for sunrise, or returning to your car after dark.
-For longer hikes or unfamiliar drives, we also bring along a detailed map.
+- Gaia GPS App: In addition to being a good hiking companion, a hiking GPS is a really handy tool for location scouting, navigating to specific photography spots on mostly featureless terrain (like a specific spot on a flat, expansive playa), returning to specific spots for sunrise, or returning to your car after dark.
+We use the Gaia GPS app, which we discuss in detail in this post.

 - Clothing - On most days, we typically have two jackets (North Face Thermoball insulated layer and an Arc'teryx Gore-Tex rain shell) and a wool hat stuffed in our backpacks.
 More extreme weather will mean bringing along additional supplies, like hand warmers, waterproof/insulated pants, extra socks, warmer jackets, etc.

 - Hiking poles make hiking over rugged terrain with a heavy pack much more comfortable and less tiring.